EJOOSTEROP/mimodast/readme.md

 New transformations can be triggered by running the pipelines in Airflow; or manually triggered using `meltano invoke dbt-duckdb:run` from within the `/project/mimodast/` folder.

-Data tests and documentation have also been setup in mimodast.
+Data tests and documentation have been setup in mimodast.

 The documentation can be viewed at `localhost:8094`.
 The tests can be triggered by invoking `meltano invoked dbt-duckdb:test` from within the `/project/mimodast/` folder.